Lumines Supernova: Gameplay

 Lumines Supernova's gameplay has remained largely the same as its predecessors in the Lumines series with new features.
-The objective of the game is to rotate and move 2×2 blocks varying between two colors onto a 16×10 playing field in order to create squares of 2×2 of matching color or larger.
+The objective of the game is to rotate and move 2×2 blocks varying between two colors onto a 16×10 playing field to create squares of 2×2 of matching color or larger.
 A vertical line known as the "Time Line" sweeps across the playing field from left to right and erases the matching colored squares, awarding points to the player's total score.
 The game is lost when the blocks reach the top of the playing field.
 The core game modes from the series return: Challenge mode, Time Attack Mode, and Puzzle mode.
 In Challenge mode, players unlock skins by continuously playing through each level.
 In time Attack mode, players must clear as many matching colored squares as possible under a time limit.
 In puzzle mode, players need to use the 2×2 blocks to create a specific shape.

 Features previously introduced from Lumines Live! and Lumines II return in Lumines Supernova: Skin Edit mode and Mission mode.
 Skin Edit mode allows players to create a playlist of Skins previously unlocked in Challenge mode.
 Mission mode players must complete specific tasks.
-The Sequencer option originally introduced in Lumines II but didn't appear in Lumines Live returns in this game.
-The sequencer allows players to create their own original background music and sound effects from one of four unique base music types.
+The Sequencer option was originally introduced in Lumines II but didn't appear in Lumines Live returns in this game.
+The sequencer allows players to create their original background music and sound effects from one of four unique base music types.
 With each base music, Players can save up to 20 original music sequences with each base music used.
 They can also be ported up to four skins into Skin Edit Mode and more skins including Sackboys and the Sackgirls from LittleBigPlanet.

 Lumines Supernova introduces DigDown Mode.
 DigDown Mode is a timed mode where the playing field is automatically filled with blocks and the player's objective is to dig down to the bottom of the playing field by creating colored squares.
 The stage is completed when two adjacent columns are cleared and a new stage begins with a new set of blocks.
 Blocks on the playing field and block fall speed increases after each cleared stage.